davidolivefarga/everybody-codes-2024/quest_02/README.md

 ## Part II

-### ✍🏼 Input
+### 🎯 Objective

-Same as before, but this time we have multiple sentences.
+This time we're also given a list of unique words, but now we have multiple sentences.

 Example: